DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 Specify for example:
 * file format - for example, if you are following the proposed workflow, request the file to be sent in either html directly (which can be converted into ePub) or docx (which can be easily converted into html)
-* image style and format - while the print book has b/w pictures, the e-book enables colour images; print requires large quality 300 dpi .tiff images, while these may be too hevay for a digital publication, skyrocketing the size of the book, which is bad for download / and or storage space on an e-reader
+* image style and format - while the print book has b/w pictures, the e-book enables colour images; print requires large quality 300 dpi .tiff images, while these may be too heavy for a digital publication, skyrocketing the size of the book, which is bad for download / and or storage space on an e-reader
 * formatting styles - use Header 1 style for title and author, Header 2 for article sections and Header 3 for subsections
 * URL style - full URLs should be clickable but not stylized as links (color or underlining)
 * which metadata the author has to provide - e.g. keywords, contact information, abstract, biography